cloudcalvin/Auspex/doc/experiments.rst

              (avg.final_average, write.sink)]
     exp.set_graph(links)

 Since this is rather tedious to do manually for large sets of nodes, tools like *Quince* and *PyQLab* can be used to lessen the burden.

 Running Experiments in Jupyter Notebooks
 ****************************************

-You should do this.
+The Jupyter environment provides a nice work space for creating experiments, plots and documentation all in one place.
+See the examples folder in Auspex for a few examples.